Consensys/docs-template/docs/create/configure-docusaurus.md

 ## Footer

-Configure the footer in the [footer](https://docusaurus.io/docs/api/themes/configuration#footer-1) section of the theme configuration.
+In `docusaurus.config.js`, configure the footer in the [footer](https://docusaurus.io/docs/api/themes/configuration#footer-1) section of the theme configuration.

 <details>
 <summary>Example footer configuration</summary>